ascalco/aswebsite/content/projects/case_study_pricing_plans.md

 type: projects
 ---

 Being part of a community of people that share the same values and principles can drastically increase the chances of successfully change individual habits.
 HealthyU is a faux case study I developed after my experience in the health and nutrition sector.
 I challenged myself to increase customers subscriptions to an online community with the minimum edits to the original plan.
 To this purpose, I leveraged one of my favourite cognitive phenomena: the attraction effect.
-Statistical results showed that customers preferring the higher subscription plan, where customers engage with the online community, increased from 60% to 85%.
+Statistical results showed that customers preferring the higher subscription plan (where customers actively engage with the community), increased from 60% to 85%.

 ### The challenge: Increase the registration to the community

-The challenge is to increase the number of users that choose to register and engage with HealthyU community without altering the number or types of services offered by HealthyU.
+The challenge is to increase the number of users that choose to register and engage with HealthyU community without altering the number or types of services offere.

 ### The solution: Add a third option...to reduce uncertainty